apaz-cli/apaz-cli.github.io/blog/Thoughts_About_LLMs_Data_and_Optimization.md

 With that out of the way, time to spew the most asanine and disorganized non-arguments imaginable.
 I will not cite sources or substantiate my claims with evidence.
 I will get things wrong.
 I will not apologize.

 So here are some thoughts.
+Some thoroughly mixed metaphors.
 Some vibes.

 ## Yeah, it's that easy.